n8n

 Start with a small internal workflow portfolio and define automation conventions early: naming, error handling, retry policy, and change control.
 Add one shared template for AI-assisted flows that separates deterministic business rules from model output handling.

 Treat model calls as probabilistic steps, not trusted truth.
 Add validation nodes and human approval checkpoints for high-impact actions.
-If you self-host, plan monitoring and backup routines before automation count grows.
+If you self-host, plan monitoring, backup routines, and version-control usage before automation count grows.

 Verdict